 Stanley M. Kaplan, MD, was an alumnus of the UC College of Medicine and a member of the Department of Psychiatry and Behavioral Neuroscience faculty from 1954 until his death in 2011.

-In 1992, Dr. Kaplan established the annual Stanley M. Kaplan, MD Medical Student Essay Contest to encourage improved writing and research skills among medical students.
+In 1992, Dr. Kaplan established the annual Stanley M. Kaplan, MD Medical Student Essay Contest to encourage improvement in writing and research skills among medical students.

 All U.S. medical students are invited to submit an original written work to the contest.
 Entries may include topical essays, case reports, review articles or original research.
 Entries will be judged on creativity, knowledge of psychiatry, style, and contribution to understanding important problems in any of the biological, psychological, or social dimensions of psychiatry.

 First prize: " The Case of Mr. P: Psychodynamic Case Formulation " by Shefali Hegde, University of Virginia School of Medicine.

 Second prizes: “The Incapacitating Grip of Addiction: Reflections on a patient’s struggle with substance abuse” by Deborah Rose at Loyola University Chicago Stritch School of Medicine and “A Fortunate Man or a Bad Doctor?
 “Good Doctoring” in Two Voices” by Taylor Purvis at Johns Hopkins University School of Medicine.